The secrecy around the USAF’s LRS-B brings military value, but some ill-understood costs.

 The unknowns surrounding this project remind us of more unaddressed issues to ponder as development moves forward.
 Here we might borrow a paraphrasing of Sir Winston Churchill’s view on Soviet conduct in international affairs.
 We cannot today forecast the true value of the new bomber.
 It is a riddle, wrapped in a mystery, inside an enigma; but perhaps we can find some analytical keys in national interest, military strategy, and service politics.
 Evaluating the program is thus an exercise in probing the known unknowns.
 If only because the LRS-B is the biggest military program to get underway since the JSF in 2002, policymakers need to be asking what the LRS-B can be and should be.
 To help them as they decide whether to lend their support to the program, we will propose eight for consideration, and cover these in this column over the next two weeks.

-James Hasík is a senior fellow and Rachel Rizzo is a researcher in the Brent Scowcroft Center on International Security.
+James Hasik is a senior fellow and Rachel Rizzo is a researcher in the Scowcroft Center for Strategy and Security.